jkeifer/410Labs/Lab4/README.md

 In thinking through the design of such a python script, your first thought is that it would be good to organize your data in a file geodatabase.
-Normally you find all the data sources required for an analysis, and drop them in a folder in shapefile and .img formats.
+Normally you find all the data sources required for an analysis and drop them in a folder in shapefile and .img formats.
 Thus, you recognize you will need to write a script to import all the data files for each analysis in to a geodatabase.